Xeonzilla/tessera-ui.github.io/docs/en/components/tabs.md

   This argument configures the tabs' style.
 You can use `TabsArgsBuilder` to construct it.

-- `state: Arc<RwLock<TabsState>>`
+- `state: TabsState`

-  This argument manages the tabs' state, including the currently selected tab index and animation progress.
+  This argument manages the tabs' state, including the currently selected tab index and animation progress. `TabsState` is a clonable struct that encapsulates a shared reference to the state internally.
 It can also be used to programmatically switch tabs or to get the current/previous selected index.

 - `scope_config: F`